 Under the proposed interventions, there will be no land acquisition as there will be no activities that will be undertaken on private property hence no resettlement of people (including those whose livelihood is land-based) is anticipated.
-The proposed interventions are actually designed to protect the communities from waterborne diseases.
-The borehole drilling company will have to ensure that:-
+The proposed interventions are actually meant to protect the communities and their livelihoods from the effects of natural hazards.
+The construction company(ies) will have to ensure that:-

-- Trespassing on private land by contractor's workers or machinery will only be done upon being granted consent by the land owners, - Extraction of construction materials on or off site will be done upon the land owner granting consent, - (iii) The drilling will be done within the village identified by the community but the contractor will be responsible for locating the actual site to drill the borehole as informed by the geophysical survey.
+- Trespassing on private land by contractor's workers or machinery will only be done upon being granted consent by the land owners, - (ii) Extraction of construction materials on or off site will be done upon the land owner granting consent, - (iii) The targeted area will be developed as a block and the beneficiaries will be responsible for plot allocation among themselves